 There seems to be only one photograph of the show - tip o' the hat to Andy Miller:

 The piece was received wonderfully by the audience who I feared were going to be baffled and bored by the iterations and circulations, but instead laughed a lot and gave us a lovely round of applause at the end.
 The reading lists were snapped up, and badges saying "teaspoon gondola" and "basically fingers" went down well.

-I really hope we get to perform it again - I think it would be ideal for book festivals and similar events.
+I really hope we get to perform it again - I think it would be ideal for bookshops, literary festivals and similar events.